pagkly/Zed/Investopedia3/Veterans Administration Definition.md

 Veterans Administration Definition
 ## What Is the Veterans Administration?

-Founded at the height of the [Great Depression](https://www.investopedia.com/terms/g/great_depression.asp), in 1930, the Veterans Administration was formerly an independent government agency.
+Founded at the height of the [[Great Depression]](https://www.investopedia.com/terms/g/great_depression.asp), in 1930, the Veterans Administration was formerly an independent government agency.
 It became U.S. Cabinet level in 1989 with the title Department of Veterans Affairs.
-Commonly referred to as "the VA," the organization provides patient care, benefits, and [essential services to veterans](https://www.investopedia.com/articles/financial-advisors/011415/financial-planning-veterans.asp) of the U.S. armed forces and their families.1
+Commonly referred to as "the VA," the organization provides patient care, benefits, and [[essential services to veterans]](https://www.investopedia.com/articles/financial-advisors/011415/financial-planning-veterans.asp) of the U.S. armed forces and their families.1

 The VA provides veterans with disability compensation for those injured or contracted a disease while serving.
 The department also serves a number of other functions designed to help veterans and their families: